Bringing back the style of the past is not putting the fashion trend backwards, but is actually moving forward.

 Thrift fashion is up to grabs and it is up for the hots since the COVID-19 pandemic began.
-Many fashion brands halted their clothing production, even as far as closing down entirely, when the circumstances are not in their favor.
-Let it be the virus or not, people do still want to flaunt their styles whenever they are out – whether for groceries, walking around for a good view on the Singapore River, or even shopping at the nearby mall.
-The best part of thrifting is not how rare these finds can be if you are lucky enough to grab them with grit and patience – you could say it is like treasure hunting, except you want to find the perfect chests that have the rarest gold on the planet.
+Many fashion brands halted their clothing production, even as far as closing down entirely, when the circumstances are not in their favour.
+Let it be the virus or not, people do still want to flaunt their styles whenever they are out – whether for groceries, walking around for a good view on the Singapore River or even shopping at the nearby mall.
+The best part of thrifting is not how rare these finds can be if you are lucky enough to grab them with grit and patience – you could say it is like treasure hunting, except you want to find the perfect chests that have the most rarest gold on the planet.

 Past apparels like vintage and retros have always played a major role in the design process.
 To produce a specific ruffle or estimate the cut of a sleeve, design teams often source archival parts (from their own labels and from others they admire) to use as references.

 Here is how thrift fashion rose into popularity after so many years passed: